ajaynegi45/Http-Server/contributing.md

 If you have any questions, doubts, or suggestions about contributing (or anything else), feel free to ping me on [LinkedIn](https://www.linkedin.com/in/ajaynegi45/) or [Twitter](https://x.com/ajaynegi45) anytime.
 I'll do my best to reply as quickly as possible.

+> Our primary goal is to keep this server lightweight and efficient, ensuring minimal resource usage without sacrificing functionality.

 ## How to Contribute

 You can contribute in a number of ways, depending on your skills and interests: